 Boudhanath is one of the most popular tourist attractions in Nepal and just 11 km from Kathmandu.
 Since 1979 Boudhanath is the UNESCO Cultural World Heritage Site in Nepal.

-There are many Tibetan shops at Boudhanath Stupa who sells many antique and traditional Tibetan items to the tourists.
+Many Tibetan shops at Boudhanath Stupa sells many antique and traditional Tibetan items to the tourists.
 One must have to buy a ticket to explore the top of the Boudhanath Stupa.

 Swayambhunath is one of the oldest Buddha Pilgrimage sites after Boudhanath.
-This carries many years old Tibetan Buddhist history.
+It carries many years of old Tibetan Buddhist history.
 And the eyes of the Swayambhunath Stupa known as the eyes of Lord Buddha.
-There are many Holy Monkeys around Swayambhunath and so this sacred site is popular as Monkey Temple to all.
+There are many Holy Monkeys around Swayambhunath, and so this sacred site is famous as Monkey Temple to all.

 Since 1979 Swayambhunath is the UNESCO Cultural World Heritage Site in Nepal.
 This heritage site is also popular among Hindus with Buddhists in Nepal.
 There are many shrines, temples, shops, and restaurants to explore besides one Tibetan museum and library at Swayambhunath.

 There are a total of 365 stairs to reach the top of the Swambhunath Temple, where you can see many Buddhist monks rolling Prayer Wheels and chanting Mantras all time.

 Swayambhunath is just 4.8 km away from Kathmandu.
 Entry ticket is must to buy before visiting Swayambhunath Temple.

 Pashupatinath is the pagoda style Hindu temple in Nepal.
 It is the most famous and popular sacred temple for Hindus in Nepal.
 There are many temples and shrines inside the complex of Pashupatinath.